UlyssesWu/FreeMote/README.md

 ## Build
 This project requires **VS 2019** and .NET **4.7.2 - 4.8** to build.

-**FreeMote.Plugins** requires a [MyGet feed](https://www.myget.org/feed/monarchsolutions/package/nuget/FreeMote.Tlg) to get external libs made by us.
-If you don't need FreeMote.Plugins, you can unload FreeMote.Plugins project and remove it from other projects' reference.
+**FreeMote.Plugins** / **FreeMote.Plugins.Audio** require a [MyGet feed](https://www.myget.org/feed/monarchsolutions/package/nuget/FreeMote.Tlg) to get external libs made by us.
+If you don't need FreeMote Plugins, you can unload Plugins projects and remove them from other projects' reference.

 To install our own nuget packages, add this feed to VS: